siteroller/moorte/Source/Assets/scripts/README.md

  - scripts and styles are included in the page.
 Images are not.

 ###Notes:
  - This class will replace the Asset Class that is part of MoTools More, and is 100% backwards compatible.
     All methods can be called as Asset.
-Eg. Asset.css() instead of AssetLoader.css(); If you want Asset to exist as its own comment, you must comment out the last line: Asset = AssetLoader;
+Eg. Asset.css() instead of AssetLoader.css();
+	If you want Asset to exist as its own, you must comment out the last line: Asset = AssetLoader;
- - DO NOT add events using addEvent(), instead pass them in using the onLoad event.
+ - DO NOT add events using addEvent(), instead pass events in using the onLoad, etc.
- - If a file is passed into 'mixed' that it cannot handle, it will returned as a failed file.
+ - If a file is passed into 'mixed' that it does not recognise, it will returned as type "failed".
- - The array of loaded files [AssetLoader.assets[loading/scripts/styles/failed] is only formed once. if you attach files using another method, take care to update the object. eg { src:'myfile.js'
+ - Once the page has loaded, the array of loaded files [AssetLoader.loaded] is referenced without checking the page for changes.
+   if you attach files using another method, take care to update the object.
+		eg { src:'myfile.js'
 		   , onInit: function(){alert('File being included for the first time.')}
 		   , onLoad: function(){alert('File included.
 Again!')}